 Fabrics used in quilting projects must be of better quality than other projects so that they will retain their colours and not fade.
 It is important that you consider the impact of sunlight and heat on quilts as well.

-Craftgal strongly recommends The Cloth Castle — Your One-Stop Sewing Shop.
+Craftgal strongly recommends The Cloth Castle — Your One Stop Sewing and Quilt Shop.

-Michelle has crocheted for quite a number of years, but has more recently learned to knit (something that is more difficult because of damage to her hands and arms resulting from long-term kidney disease.
+While she has learned to knit using modified techniques, it is more difficult because of damage to her hands and arms.

 Crocheted items have included pillows, tea cozies, pot holders, dish cloths and much more.